 Where are you?

-This is my online home for sports, music, reading, writing, thinking and eating thoughts where I can be as opinionated, loud and fan-like as I wish.
-I started blogging in 2004 as an employee of Sun Microsystems, and have moved relevant portions of those six years of online attitude here because Sun offered its employees co-ownership of their blog material coprights.
+This is my online home for sports, music, reading, writing, tinkering, thinking and eating thoughts where I can be as opinionated, loud and fan-like as I wish.
+I started blogging in 2004 as an employee of Sun Microsystems, and have moved relevant portions of those six years of online attitude here because Sun offered its employees co-ownership of their blog material copyrights.
 This is also the consolidation of my previous attempts at a sports-only blog and a food-oriented blog.
 It didn’t make sense to separate the audiences, and I was doing a bad job of separating my writing efforts, so it’s all back in one big online buffet.
 Enjoy, if you can.

 Who is this guy?

 During the day, I’m the Executive Director of Advanced Technology and IT planning for a major healthcare company, where I think about big data problems, security, privacy, security, socialization of technology, and various applications of those technical disruptions to our daily health.
 That’s work.
 By night, I am a blogger, parent, husband, left wing (bad) on my adult ice hockey team, budding USA Hockey coach, fan of the NJ Devils, Yankees, NY Giants, a few adopted teams (due to work, kids’ college locations and the like), Jewish professional athletes, and anything having to do with Princeton University.
 I spend way too much time on eBay, adding to my mantle of Willie Stargell bobbleheads, rock band memorabilia, and other things that I don’t need.
 I’ve started buying up broken guitar pedals with the intent of applying the EE half of my degree to repairing and reselling them, but for now they’re just one more pile collecting more dust than interest.